PrestaShop/prestashop-specs/content/1.7/back-office/shipping/carriers/Add-edit-carrier.md

  - **Finish.** If there is an error, this button is disabled.
 After clicking on it, the carrier is saved and the [carriers listing]({{<ref "carriers-listing.md">}} "Carriers listing") page is displayed with the following success message: "Successful creation" if the carrier was added or "Successful update" if the carrier was edited.

 # Summary (5th step)

-## Call to action

-A call to action button at the top right is displayed:

- - Cancel:
-Pressing the button redirects to the [carriers listing]({{<ref "carriers-listing.md">}} "Carriers listing") page.

-## Logo

-Firstly on the left the logo is displayed.
-Whena  logo is uploaded, a trash can icon appears on the right of the logo.
-When trying to delete the logo, message appears: "Are you sure you want to delete the logo?".
-Pressing "Ok" will remove the uploaded logo, and the default van logo will re-appear in the same place.

 ## Steps